Egida/Pitraix/README.md

 - on Windows it uses a modified version of UACME (work in progress)

+- *BSD support is work in progress

 # Dynamic Behaviour
 - Pitraix automagically chooses different persistence locations on every host as well as names of config file, pitraix name it's self and more are all dynamically generated to confuse anti-viruses

 # Anonymous and secure
+- Pitraix is coded in Golang which is memory safe and real fast. it's used by important companies such as: Google, Banks, Discord, etc

+- Pitraix is coded with extra security in mind to both protect the peer and the operator.

-- Hosts don't know each other, not even their their tor onion address
+- Hosts don't know each other.
+Not even their TOR onion address

-- Agents are hosts but have tor onion address of other hosts, agents relay instructions from operative to hosts. for reasoning behind this design check `spec.txt`
+- Agents are Hosts that have been given TOR onion addresses of other Hosts, Agents relay instructions from Operative to Hosts. for more techincal information check `spec.txt`

-- Operatives are camaoflagued as agents to protect against advanced network timing and packets attacks over tor
+- Operatives are camaoflagued as agents to protect against advanced network timing and packets attacks over TOR

 # Features
-- State-of-art encryption using AES-256 and public key crypto
+- State-of-art encryption using AES-256 and Public-Key cryptography

 - Peer-to-Peer over TOR

-- Advanced Anti-VM detection

-- Does not read or write any registry keys, thus lower detection

-- Ability to keylog cross-platform even when run as user and not root

 - Dynamic behaviour

 - Built-in crypter

+- Built-in keylogger that only picks interesting things

 - Built-in ransomware that never stores keys on HOST (I am not responsible how you use this)

-- Auto disable backup like Volume shadow copy, onedrive and windows backup
+- Auto disable backup like Volume Shadow Copy, OneDrive and Windows Backup

+- Auto spreading to USBS, modified version of EternalBlue, and bunch other 1-days (work in progress)

+- Ability to hijack crypto addresses in clipboard

 - Readiable code easy to modify, not alot of scattered files

+- Colorful terminal-based interface for operatives

+- ZERO read/write to registry, thus lower detection

+- Time-based Anti-Debugging detection

+- Advanced VM detection

+- Extremely low system and internet requirements

-- Events are anything interesting that happens on a host computer, currently it's tied only to keylogger
+- Ability to capture Events.
+Events are anything interesting that happens on a host computer, currently it's tied only to keylogger

-- Logs are mainly used for debugging behaviour and errors
+- Ability to capture Logs.
+Logs are mainly used for debugging behaviour and errors

 Picture of working OPER